LintfordPickle/LintfordLib/README.md

 }
 ```

+LWJGLCore is an abstract class which defines a couple of core methods for an OpenGL game.
+These methods are called automatically, and are:

+void onInitialiseGL(): This is called once at the start of the application.
+From here you can set the initial state for OpenGL.

+void onInitialiseApp(): This method is also called once, and it provides a convenient place to initialise any other classes for your game.

+void onLoadContent(): This is called once at the beginning of the application and after onInitialiseGL().
+Here you can begin loading OpenGL resources and using the OpenGL context.

+boolean onHandleInput(): Called once per frame, before onUpdate(), and is where you can handle input.

+void onUpdate(GameTime pGameTime): Called once per frame.

+void onDraw(): Called once per frame.

+# Resource Files
 The LDLibrary also has a couple of resource files that are used as standard by the ScreenManager (such as a 'default' font and texture file).
 In order to get Eclipse to automatically copy the needed resource files into your project /bin, you need to link a new source folder from:

 ```